The BMW RT, a motorcycle that has defined the classic touring bike

-The stock horn on the R1200RTW is terrible.
+The stock horn on the R1200RT is terrible.
 A wimpy monotone beep that is not worthy of a motorcycle of this quality.
 The right photo below shows one of a number of possible aftermarket solutions: the Stebel Nautius Horn.
 It ensures, with its 139 decibel (dB) sound, that you get the necessary respect you deserve and that you won't be overlooked.
-Here is a 6¾-minute video on how to install this horn on an R1200RTW.
+Here is a 6¾-minute video on how to install this horn on an R1200RT.
 (This horn can even wake up a loud-Harley rider next to you cutting into your lane I know.)

 Art Now offers a "no drill" 6-inch front fender extender (below right) for the 2014-2019 R1200RT.

 Driving light from BMW, below right, helps you to be visible to car drivers.

-Ilium's saddlebag protection bar is below, left.
+Ilium's black saddlebag protection bar is below, left.
 It is stronger than Wunderlich's and interferes less with passengers.

-Ilium's engine protection bars (photo below) with BMW's driving lights mounted on them.
-Ilium's black rear guard bars can be seen in front of the saddle bag.
+Ilium's front gray engine protection bar (photo below) with BMW's driving lights mounted on them.
+Ilium's black rear guard bar can be seen in front of the saddle bag.

 Clearwater Lights offers a variety of excellent and powerful accessory lights for BMWs.
-I chose the Erica model with an under-mirror mount, which is kit E79, (photo below) to get them higher and visible.
-They were mounted for me by Marcus Lund, at Iron Horse BMW, Tucson, AZ.
+I chose the Erica model with an under-mirror mount (photo below) to get them higher and visible.
+They were mounted for me on my San Marino blue 2019 R1250RT by Grant Guerrero and on my Granada red 2017 R1200RT by Marcus Lund, of Iron Horse BMW, Tucson, AZ.

 are taillights and flashing brake lights that help drivers behind you

 see and understand that you are braking.
-On my 2015 R1200RT, mine are mounted above the
+On my former 2015 R1200RT, mine are mounted above the